VulcanJS/vulcan-docs/source/tutorial-customizing.md

 ## Custom Packages

-In Nova, everything is a package, so the first thing you'll need to do is to create a new directory in `/packages` to hold your code, and a `package.js` file inside that:
+In Vulcan, everything is a package, so the first thing you'll need to do is to create a new directory in `/packages` to hold your code, and a `package.js` file inside that:

 ```js
 Package.describe({